My name is Sarah Salviander, and I am the perfect atheist experiment.

 My newsletter

-Schrödinger’s Poodle is a place where I document my ongoing conversion to Christianity.
+I started Schrödinger’s Poodle in March of 2023 as a place where I could document my ongoing conversion to Christianity.

 That may sound like an odd thing to say—isn’t conversion a one-and-done thing?